Hillingdon Literary Festival

 8pm – Ben Okri in conversation with Daljit Nagra

-Booker Prize winning author, poet and playwright Ben Okri will be discussing his new novel The Freedom Artist and answering audience questions over the course of the evening.
-Ben will be in conversation with Daljit Nagra, Poet-in-Residence for Radio 4 & 4 Extra.
+Man Booker Prize winning author, poet and playwright Ben Okri will be discussing his new novel The Freedom Artist and answering audience questions over the course of the evening.
+Ben will be joined in conversation by Daljit Nagra.

 Saturday 5th October